cloudspannerecosystem/omegatrade/README.md

 node seed-data.js
 ```
 The above command will migrate sample data into the connected database.
-On successful run, you will get a `Data Loaded successfully` message.
+If the seeding was successful, you will get a `Data Loaded successfully` message.

 Note: You may run this migration only on an empty database, to avoid duplication.